Renting

 Landlords, especially new ones, might not know all the laws pertaining to inappropriate use of personal information and are just trying to do their due diligence when looking for a good tenant.

-“A small measure you can take is ‘say, “Look, I really want to be assured that you’re not going to use this information in any way other than to verify my identity,” she suggests.
+“A small measure you can take is say, ‘look, I really want to be assured that you’re not going to use this information in any way other than to verify my identity,’” she suggests.

 The next step might be to ask the landlord for some assurance on how they will store your confidential information.
 She suggests saying: “I would like some assurance that you’re going to destroy that information and not have it remain in your database or wherever where it can be compromised and accessed by potential third parties.”

-But it's equally important to know your rights.
+When you’re desperate to find a place to live, you might be more inclined to hand over whatever information a landlord asks.
+But it's equally important to know and uphold your rights.
 Don’t let a landlord overstep their boundaries, and don’t readily hand out information that is not required.

 Read next: Factor in the cost of tenant insurance on your apartment hunt